compreno-semantics/semantic-hierarchy/README.md

 # ABBYY Compreno Semantic Hierarchy (simplified)

-The semantic hierarchy is organized in the form of the tree, which consists of the semantic classes (SCs) printed in capitals - the SCs are universal for all languages included in the hierarchy and denote semantic senses common for all languages.
+The semantic hierarchy is organized in the form of the tree, which consists of the semantic classes (SCs) printed in capitals.
+The SCs are universal for all languages included in the hierarchy and denote semantic senses common for all languages.
 Each SC contains lexical classes (LCs) - lexicon of different languages.
 LCs are written in small letters, for instance:

 ![image](https://user-images.githubusercontent.com/125276344/218484497-c746f6d8-2662-48f3-9b48-e1ae5de63780.png)